-The more people you have on an excursion, however, the more you need to take steps to avoid having someone get lost, injured, or attacked by an animal.
+Camping is also a versatile outdoor activity since it can accommodate small or large groups.
+The more people you have on an excursion, however, the more focus you need to put on safety.
 You will need to adopt proper outdoor safety practices and ensure that everyone in the group understands these safety procedures so that they can look out for one another.
+In order to ensure a large group camping trip is successful, fun, and safe, there are some factors that you should consider.

-Other considerations involve the amenities at a campground.
-Some pack-in spots merely have a cleared space for your tent, while other sites have built-in firepits, showers and running water, bathrooms with complete plumbing, and electrical outlets.
+Consider the amenities at the campground.
+Some pack-in spots merely have a cleared space for your tent, which can be fine for a more adventurous group.
+However, for a business outing, you may want to choose a site with features like built-in firepits, bathrooms with plumbing and running water, and electrical outlets.

-The location choice will depend on planned activities and accessibility.
-For instance, if you want to include fishing or canoeing, you will need to be near a lake.
+Your choice of location will depend on planned activities and accessibility.
+For instance, if you want to include fishing or canoeing, you will need to be near a lake or river.
 Well-marked trails are important for hiking activities, especially if you have inexperienced people in your group.

-Reservations are often necessary for group camping.
-If another group takes your chosen location or there are not enough spots available, it can be disastrous for your plans.
+Small groups may be able to find a campsite the day of, but reservations are often necessary for group camping.
 Most public and private campgrounds take reservations to avoid overcrowding.
 Others may allow you to reserve spaces even if they do not take formal reservations.

 You should make reservations as early as possible so that you can ensure adequate space and begin planning the other aspects of your trip.

-You can plan a menu once you know the number of campers, cooking facilities, and available food prep equipment.
+Once you have a better picture of the number of campers, cooking facilities, and available food prep equipment, it’s time to start planning group camping meals.
 The general rule for group camping is to select meals that are easy to prepare and contain ingredients that you can buy in bulk.

 Finally, you need to consider any restrictions or allergies that campers may have.
 If you prepare meals for the entire group, everything will need to meet the dietary needs of everyone.

-If you are camping with a large group, it is essential to bring extra necessary supplies.
-This tip can be challenging because you want to balance weight and waste with ensuring everyone has what they need during the trip.
+When you are camping with a large group, it is essential to account for bringing extra necessary supplies.
+This tip can be challenging because you want to balance weight and waste by ensuring everyone has what they need during the trip.

 You should have reserves of essential items, such as water, first aid supplies, and dried foods.
 If a water container leaks or wildlife gets into the food, it could cause a premature end to the trip.
 It is also good to have an excess of necessities like camp stove gas or fire-starting materials.
-Also, depending on the nature of the trip, you may want to pack an extra tent or sleeping bags in case of unexpected damage.
+Additionally, be sure to check all of your equipment before leaving.
+Inspect items like tents for damage, and equipment like cook stoves for proper functionality.
+Ensure any fuel containers are full and batteries are fresh as well.

 You will need to allocate duties to the different campers to ensure everything runs smoothly during the trip.
-Furthermore, you confirm that people aren't wasting energy doing the same tasks as someone else.
-You can assign duties according to people's skills.
-Some people may be better at making fires or cooking, while others have the knowledge to set up the campsite or make tent repairs.
+Designating duties to specific campers can ensure no one is wasting energy doing the same tasks as someone else.
+Some people may be better at making fires or cooking, while others have the knowledge to set up the campsite or make tent repairs, so it is helpful to assign duties according to people's skills.

-Large groups usually create a lot of waste during a trip.
+Large camping groups usually create a lot of waste during a trip.
+According to the National Park Service, visitors to national parks generate nearly 70 million tons of waste a year.
 You will want to have a waste disposal plan to limit this impact on the environment.
-Also, many campgrounds and state and national parks have regulations that you will need to follow for waste disposal.
+Many campgrounds and parks have regulations that you will need to follow for waste disposal.

 If you would like to recycle, you can set up separate bags for trash and recyclable materials.
 Designate someone in the group to pick up any litter that does not get thrown away.